wendell916/Suricata/README.md

 # How Does Suricata Work?

-Suricata listens to network traffic via a network interface card (NIC) configured in promiscuous mode.
+* Suricata listens to network traffic via a network interface card (NIC) configured in promiscuous mode.

-The captured traffic is analyzed against known or configured signatures.
+* The captured traffic is then analyzed against known or configured signatures.

-If a match is found, an alert is generated.
+* If a match is found, an alert is generated.

-Logs are created containing metadata, protocol details, and addresses for deeper investigation.
+* Logs are created containing metadata, protocol details, and addresses for deeper investigation.

 # Problem Statement